Get holiday-ready

 Many businesses use the terms “help desk” and “service desk” interchangeably, but there are some key differences between the two.

-While a help desk has a more limited scope focused on troubleshooting issues, the service desk adopts an all-encompassing approach across the entire customer service lifecycle.
+While a help desk has a more limited scope focused on troubleshooting issues and is more customer support-oriented, the service desk is used for IT support within the company and adopts an all-encompassing approach across the entire service lifecycle.

 Stay tuned as we explain the core functions and discover the main benefits of each.
-Also, we’ll discuss when to implement a help desk vs. service desk based on your business needs and IT maturity level.
+Also, we’ll discuss when to implement a help desk vs. service desk based on your business needs.

 Use a powerful help desk system and deliver outstanding support